 From the six sets of student results on the Nouns 1 TRQ, the students were divided into three groups: Novice, Intermediate, and Expert.

-From the Graph of Student Results, it is interesting to note that although the three groups of students started at very different levels of knowledge, after two TRQ Sets the three groups are virtually indistinguishable.
+It is interesting to note that although the three groups of students start at very different levels of knowledge, after two TRQ Sets the three groups are virtually indistinguishable (see the shaded rectangular area for each graph).
 The Novice Group averaged 18 quizzes to complete two TRQ Sets, the Intermediate Group averaged 13 quizzes, and the Expert Group averaged 10 quizzes.
 On the next four TRQ Sets, all three groups averaged 14 quizzes.
 Assuming the Quiz Points are 10, the Novice Group took 18 quizzes to earn 20 points, the Intermediate Group took 14 quizzes to earn 20 points, and the Expert Group took 10 quizzes to earn 20 points.
-The remaining 40 points on the Nouns 1 assignment were earned by all groups by only taking 14 additional quizzes spaced-out over four TRQ Sets and over several days.
+The remaining 40 points on the Nouns 1 assignment were earned by all groups by only taking 14 additional quizzes spaced-out over four TRQ Sets and over several weeks.

-In today's classroom, the teacher starts the learning process by lecturing (which students have difficulty understanding), worksheets (which students have difficulty doing), collaborative groups (where students have difficulty participating), etc and more than half of the students do not have the requisite knowledge to be successful participants.
-Based on this study, one can reasonably expect higher levels of learning for a class if the students completed at least two TRQ sets prior to beginning the teacher-initiated learning activities.
+In today's classroom, the teacher starts the learning process by introducing basic facts, worksheets, or collaborative groups and more than half of the students (the Novices) do not have the requisite knowledge to be successful participants in any of these activities.
+In the Novice Group, students "knew" 72% of the 37 Spanish nouns after completing the 1st TRQ Set and 92% of these nouns after the 2nd TRQ Set.
+Based on this study, one can reasonably expect higher levels of learning for a class when the students are required to complete at least two TRQ sets prior to beginning the teacher-initiated learning activities.

-Equally amazing is that the students spent an average of 24 hours taking TRQs and studying the webpage where correct and incorrect answers are listed after each TRQ.
-Students had to complete 6 sets on each of the 26 TRQs (Nouns 1 is just 1 of the 26 TRQs) while waiting a minimum of 12 hours between sets - spacing the learning in this fashion creates memory constructs in ones long-term memory.
+In this study, students had to complete 6 TRQ sets for each of the 26 assignments (Nouns 1 is just 1 of the 26 assignments) while waiting a minimum of 12 hours between sets.
+On average, students spent 24 hours (spread out over 3 weeks) taking TRQs and studying their incorrect answers.
+This "spaced retrieval" created and maintained memory constructs that persisted during (and after) the 3-week mission trip.
 To put this in perspective, the team traveling to Honduras spent 15 hours travelling from Cleveland, TN to Rio Viejo, Honduras and another 15 hours for the return trip.
-In less time than it takes to travel to, and from, Honduras, these students were able to learn over 1000 Spanish words / phrases that they used in restaurants, churches, medical clinics, and playing with children.
+In less time than it takes to travel to, and from, Honduras, these students were able to learn over 1000 Spanish words / phrases that they used in restaurants, churches, medical clinics, and when playing with children.